-Title Six Vocabulary Words & Sentences "Somewhere in Words: Time" Iron Maiden - kingdom, Macedonia, ancient , legend , mortal , Alexander the Great Alexander the Great Sentences: 1.
+Title Six Vocabulary Words & Sentences "Somewhere in Words: Time" Iron Maiden - kingdom, Macedonia, ancient, legend, mortal, Alexander the Great Alexander the Great Sentences: 1.
 Alexander the Great ruled a vast kingdom.
 2. Alexander the Great lived and conquered Macedonia.
 3. Alexander lived in ancient times.
 4. Alexander the Great was a legend because of his conquests.
 5. Alexander was amongst mortal men.
 6. Alexander the Great ruled a mighty kingdom in 323 BC.
 "Alexander the Great Words: Mini Biography" divine, supreme, myths, culture, Aristotle, enslave Sentences: 1.
 Alexander the Great was considered a divine being.
-2. Alexander the Great was a supreme leader that led his men to many victories.
+Alexander the Great was considered a divine being.
+Alexander the Great was a supreme leader that led his men to many victories.
 3. There are many myths about how Alexander the Great was killed.
 4. Alexander the Great brought Ancient Greek culture to his people.
 5. Aristotle was Alexander's tutor and teacher.
 6. Alexander the Great would enslave the people of the lands he conquered.
-Alexander Words: (Chapters 1 - 10) conquest, infantry, reinforcements, Alexandria, oracle, Zeus Sentences: 1.
+Alexander Words: (Chapters 1 - 10) conquest, infantry, reinforcements, Alexandria, oracle, Zeus (Chapters 1 - 10) conquest, infanti y, remiorcements, Alexandria, oracle, Zeus Sentences: 1.
 Alexander the Great had many conquests as a leader.
 2. Alexander the Great led an infantry .
 3. As Alexander the Great's men grew tired of battle he was able to bring in reinforcements.
-When Alexander the Great would conquer cities, he would rename the cities after himself, Alexandria.
+4. When Alexander the Great would conquer cities, he would rename the cities after himself, Alexandria.
 5. People believed that an oracle spoke of Alexander being a God.
-Ancient people compared Alexander the Great to Zeus.
-"Alexander the Great Words: Timeline" summons, ambassadors, surrenders, liberated, besieges, delegations Timeline Sentences: 1.
+6. Ancient people compared Alexander the Great to Zeus .
+"Alexander the Great Words: Timeline" summons, ambassadors, surrenders, liberated, besieges, delegations Combonator Sentences: 1.
 As a boy, Alexander the Great's father summoned Aristotle to tutor him.
-2. Alexander met with ambassadors from many countries.
+As a boy, Alexander the Great's father summoned Aristotle to tutor film.
+Alexander met with ambassadors from many countries.
 Countries and leaders surrendered to Alexander the Great.
-Alexander liberated countries from Persian rule.
-Alexander liberated countries from Persian rule.
-Alexander the Great besieges many countries.
-Delegations in Babylon were turned over to Alexander.
-"8 Fun Facts of Words: Alexander the Great" tutelage, phalanx, olfactory, tunic, demise, speculate Santancas Sentences: 1.
+4. Alexander liberated countries from Persian rule.
+5. Alexander the Great besieges many countries.
+6. Delegations in Babylon were turned over to Alexander.
+"8 Fun Facts of Words: Alexander the Great" tutelage, phalanx, olfactory, tunic, demise, speculate Sentences: 1.
 Under Aristotle's tutelage , Alexander was educated.
-Alexander's army moved like a phalanx towards its enemy.
-Alexander the Great was known for having a divine olfactory.
-Alexander the Great was known for having a divine olfactory!
-There are many myths or stories about the demise of Alexander the Great.
+2. Alexander's army moved like a phalanx towards its enemy.
+3. Alexander the Great was known for having a divine olfactory!
 4. There are many myths or stories about the demise of Alexander the Great.